Qazzquimby/universal_board_game_ai/readme.md

 The engine then automatically designs, parameterizes, and trains a powerful AI model to play the game.

+- Add wandb tracking.
+Want to keep current setup and allow slotting in new changes
+- replace network for connect4 with resnet and compare

 The current focus is on validating the AI generation part of the process.
 The current unvalidated plan is to